Criobe/documentation/docs/setup/installation/ml-models.md

 ## Overview

-The CRIOBE pipeline uses different ML models at each processing stage:
+The QUADRATSEG platform uses different ML models at each processing stage:

 ```mermaid
 graph LR